Diversity Promotion

 Childcare leave

-Period: Up to 1 year old except when certain requirements are met
+Period: Until the child is one year old, except when certain requirements are met.

-Period: Until the end of the month in which the child turns 3 years old
+Period: Until the end of the month in which the child turns three years old

-Number of times: Up to three times per child
+Number of times: maximum three times per child

 Short-time shifts

-Target: Employees raising children under the age of 3
+Target: Employees raising children under the age of three

 Target: Employees raising children who have not yet completed elementary school

-1. No limits on the number of times employees can apply
+1. No limit on the number of times employees can apply

 3. Can be set in 15-minute units